Renaissance Florence vs Silicon Valley: Entropy & Innovation

 Community Formation | Organic neighborhoods | Transient population | Stable → Fluid |

-Lower spatial entropy in Florence may have created inevitable collaboration while Silicon Valley requires deliberate coordination.
+Lower spatial energy multiplier in Florence created inevitable collaboration while Silicon Valley requires deliberate coordination, increasing thermodynamic costs for information exchange.

 Temporal Entropy: The Speed Trap

-Time structures may determine sustainable innovation capacity over entire careers.
+Time structures determine sustainable innovation capacity over entire careers within the boundary information processing system.

 Aspect | Renaissance Florence | Silicon Valley | Change |